Team-HighFive-DECO3500/highfive/docs/evaluation.md

 *Follow up questions*: Fair?
 Motivating?
 Stressful?
 Would you prefer anonymous reporting?

-*Theoretical Focus: Grudin's fairness, Kraal's articulation work*
+*Theoretical Focus: Grudin's fairness, Schmidt, K., & Bannon, L. (1992) articulation work*

 - **Question 4: Mobile & Ubiquitous Computing** : The system can send notifications to your phone, but also displays information on the kitchen screen.
 How do these two ways of getting information feel different to you?